AgriChar research group

 Group members

-The group is led by adjunct professor in agroecology, university lecturer in crop science Dr. Priit Tammeorg
+The group is led by associate professor (docent) in agroecology, university lecturer in crop science Dr. Priit Tammeorg

 ResearcherID I Google Scholar I ResearchGate I UH research portal